TheRustyStorm/PathTracer/README.md

 The second Parameter is the amount of slightly different rays shot per pixel.

 The example picture is done with
-#NUM_SAMPLES 20
+- #NUM_SAMPLES 20
-recursion depth : 3
+- recursion depth : 3
-sample amount : 1
+- sample amount : 1
+and needed 45 seconds on a Macbook Pro
 ## Getting Started

 Use gcc or clang, have CMake installed, clone the Repo and run